Igalia/meta-agl-demo/README.md

 1. Export TEMPLATECONF to pick up correct configuration for the build
         $ export TEMPLATECONF=$AGL_TOP/meta-renesas/meta-rcar-gen2/conf

+2. (Optional) If you want to use multimedia accelerations, uncomment manually 4 `IMAGE_INSTALL_append_porter` in conf/local.conf.
+        #IMAGE_INSTALL_append_porter = " \
+        #    gstreamer1.0-plugins-bad-waylandsink \
+        #    "

+        #IMAGE_INSTALL_append_porter = " \
+        #    gstreamer1.0-plugins-base-videorate \
+        ...
+        #"

+        #IMAGE_INSTALL_append_porter = " \
+        #    libegl libegl-dev libgbm-dev \
+        ...
+        #    "

+        #IMAGE_INSTALL_append_porter = " \
+        #    packagegroup-rcar-gen2-multimedia \
+        ...
+        #    "

+   Also it is needed to uncomment this,
+        #MACHINE_FEATURES_append = " multimedia"

+   This `multimedia` enables meta-renesas's multimedia configuration.
+   The version of GStreamer1.0 which AGL distro use, will be changed to 1.2.3 (meta-renesas prefers) from 1.4.1(meta-agl default) by this switch.

-2. Run the following command:
+3. Run the following command:
         $ cd $AGL_TOP
         $ source poky/oe-init-build-env

+   (Optional) If you want to use multimedia accelerations, confirm your conf/bblayer.conf has a entry of `meta-openembedded/meta-multimedia` in BBLAYERS because packagegroup-rcar-gen2-multimedia needs some extra packages there.

-3. Build the full image of AGL Demo Platform and applications
+4. Build the full image of AGL Demo Platform and applications
         $ bitbake agl-demo-platform

 ### Deployment (SDCARD)